 We only ever increase membership payments by what it costs to pay claims and keep our fund running.
 All health fund increases are reviewed and approved by the Government.

-If you have paid in advance you will not have to start paying the new amount until your next payment is due.
-For example, if you are paid up to 4 November 2020, you will start paying the new amount from 5 November 2020.
+If you have paid in advance, you will not have to start paying the new amount until your next payment is due.
+For example, if you are paid up to 4 May 2023, you will start paying the new amount from 5 May 2023.

 For more information, please call us.